Frameworks that make digital health legible, evaluable, deployable.

 What is the difference between ISO 14971, IEC 62304, and ISO/IEC 42001?

 ISO 14971 is the foundational risk management standard for medical devices, required for nearly every regulatory submission worldwide.
-IEC 62304 specifies the software lifecycle processes for medical device software, including SaMD; Edition 2 expanded coverage to legacy software and security.
-ISO/IEC 42001 is the first international certifiable standard for AI management systems, specifying how organizations should govern, design, deploy, and continually improve AI products.
+IEC 62304 specifies the software lifecycle processes for medical device software, including SaMD; a major Edition 2 revision is in FDIS stage, expected late 2026 or early 2027.
+ISO/IEC 42001 is the first international certifiable standard for AI management systems, specifying how organizations should govern, design, deploy, and continually improve AI products, complemented by ISO/IEC 42005 for AI system impact assessment.
 Together they form the standards backbone for compliant SaMD and AI-enabled medical device development.

 Which frameworks are most important for digital health startups to know?

 Digital health startups should prioritize understanding the FDA SaMD framework (or the EU MDR for European markets), HL7 FHIR for interoperability, ISO 14971 for risk management, IEC 62304 for software lifecycle, the DiMe V3+ framework for evidence generation, the NIST AI Risk Management Framework or ISO/IEC 42001 for AI products, and HITRUST CSF for security.
-For U.S. health system buyers, the CHAI Responsible AI Guide and Joint Commission AI guidance are increasingly required.
+For U.S. health system buyers, the CHAI Responsible AI Guide and the Joint Commission’s RUAIH certification are increasingly required.
 UK-bound products must additionally satisfy the NHS DTAC and the NICE Evidence Standards Framework.

 Stay ahead